dougie-r2/BladeGPT/README.md

   - Gradient accumulation
   - Save model
   - change the txt files to Witchers

+- 2024/06/25
+  - Generate text once in a while
+  - Emperical experiments on Hyperparameters

 ## Reference
 - This repo is based on Andrej Karpathy's lecture.